The M\"obius Game: A Quantum-Inspired Test of General Relativity

-We specify the setup further in order to enable possible {\em general-relativistic violations\/} of the inequality.
-Such violations may occur whenever the causal order of a pair of events is determined by an event in their common past.
-This, in principle, is possible by displacing matter in the common past.
-For that purpose, we add one agent without otherwise changing the graph ($n=k+1$), and locate the event of that additional agent in a spacetime region in the common past of~$S_L$ and~$S_R$.
-Also, we may regard~$S_L$ and~$S_R$ as spacelike separated.
-All-in-all, we end up with three spacetime regions in a causal configuration as displayed in Fig.~\ref{fig:relativity}.
+We specify the setting further in order to possibly enable {\em general-relativistic violations\/} of the inequality.
+Such violations may occur whenever the causal order between the regions is determined by an event in their common past.
+For that purpose, we add one agent without otherwise changing the graph ($n=2k+1$), and locate the event of that additional agent in a spacetime region in the common past of~$S_L$ and~$S_R$.
+Also, we may regard~$S_L$ and~$S_R$ as spacelike separated.\footnote{ The longer version of this Letter~\cite{tselentis2023a} contains an additional setting where the relevant spacetime regions are initially timelike separated. } All-in-all, we end up with three spacetime regions in a causal configuration as displayed in Fig.~\ref{fig:relativity}.

 Finally, we must ensure that the events take place within the prescribed regions, and that the agents receive their designated input from the referee.
 To achieve that, we split the referee into seven referees of two types, ``announcer'' ($\An$) and ``collector'' ($\Co$) who are initially positioned as shown in Fig.~\ref{fig:relativity}.
 As their names suggest, the ``announcer'' announce the inputs to the agents, and the ``collectors'' collect the outputs.
 The central ``announcer''~$\An_C$ shares a random bit~$b_L$ ($b_R$) with the left (right) ``announcer''~$\An_L$ ($\An_R$), and broadcasts the arc~$s\arc r\in\mathcal A$ together with the bit~$x\oplus b_\chi$, where~$\chi$ is the ``color'' of~$s$.
 Both marginal ``announcer'' broadcast the shared bit~$b_L, b_R$.
 Therefore, the arc~$s\arc r$ is accessible in the future light cone of the central announcer, i.e., ~$J^+(\An_C)$.
 In contrast, if~$s$ has ``color''~$\chi$, then the bit~$x$ is accessible in~$J^+(\An_C)\cap J^+(\An_\chi)$ only.
 The ``collectors,'' then again, travel at speed of light in the direction indicated.
 All agents of ``color''~$\chi$ must produce the output at the latest when~$\Co^\rightarrow_\chi$ and~$\Co^\leftarrow_\chi$ meet.
 Otherwise, the ``collectors'' abort the game.
 Our extra agent~$n-1$ must produce the output at the latest when~$\Co^\rightarrow_R$ and~$\Co^\leftarrow_L$ meet.
-This ensures that the outputs are timely produced.

 The rules described above, which are enforced by the referee, ensure that the events~$\{E_i\}_{i\in\mathcal V_\chi}$ happen within the spacetime region